camiracle/quick-starts/README.md

-Dumping ground for sample projects and files for us in speeding up future development.
+Dumping ground for sample projects and files for use in speeding up future development.